yrrid/submission-wasm-msm/README.md

 ## Submission Authors

-This solution was developed by Niall Emmart, Sougata Bhattacharya, and Anthony Suresh.
+This solution was developed by Niall Emmart, Sougata Bhattacharya, and Antony Suresh.
 In addition, we would like to thank Kushal Neralakatte for his insights and some algorithmic suggestions.

 ## Dependencies